feniatriestocode/l1-cache-riscv/README.md

 $ cd tests/cachetests
 $ make
 ```
+* The creation of the testbench for the C tests is under construction since it will make use of the anonymous struct created upon compilation of the verilated output.

 ## Compile the model
 To compile the **toplevel.v** RISCV model and **main.cpp** testbench into one executable, run